temperlang/temperlang-blog/posts/tangle-of-strings.md

 We looked into slice semantics before switching to this position-oriented design.
 A slice is a region within a string typically represented as a triple of (characters, start offset, end offset).
 Since a slice points to its underlying string, it seems unambiguous, and it can provide strong by-construction guarantees that the offsets lie at codepoint boundaries.
-Unfortunately slice semantics are not a magic bullet:
+Unfortunately, slice semantics are not a magic bullet:

 - Comparison across strings is still under-defined so you don't magically get consistent semantics.